HiMyNameIsIlNano/quarkus-bank-service/NOTES.md

 %prod.bank.name=The real Bank
 ```

 To activate a specific profile the `-Dquarkus.profile` property (or `QUARKUS_PROFILE` environment variable) can be set.

+## Buildtime Properties VS Runtime Properties

+Some properties are immutable values that are compiled into the build artifact and never change (e.g. the DB Driver to use).
+If one tries
+to change this value the change will not be picked up as those are immutable.
+Other properties like for example a DB Url in a runtime property
+and can be changed at any given time.
+Quarkus differentiates these two different types of properties and they get to be shown in the documentation
+with a special icon in the form of a small lock icon.